-- 1. The management of the Company is carried out by the Board of Directors comprising of as listed in Annexure, and the Board was duly constituted.
-During the period under review the following changes that took place in the Board of Directors of the Company are listed in the Annexure, and such changes were carried out in due compliance with the provisions of the Companies Act, 1956. - 2.
-The shareholding pattern of the company as on ----- was as detailed in Annexure: During the period under review the changes that took place in the shareholding pattern of the Company are detailed in Annexure.....: - 3.
-The company has altered the following provisions of - (i) The Memorandum of Association during the period under review and has complied with the provisions of the Companies Act, 1956 for this purpose. - (ii) The Articles of Association during the period under review and has complied with the provisions of the Companies Act, 1956 for this purpose. - 4.
-The company has entered into transactions with business entities in which directors of the company were interested as detailed in Annexure...... - 5.
-The company has advanced loans, given guarantees and provided securities amounting to Rs. to its directors and / or persons or firms or companies in which directors were interested, and has complied with Section 295 of the Companies Act , 1956.
+To, lanager, (Name of the Bank) Limited required the procession of the provision with the our opcorried carried to the control of the provision of the provis e have examined the registers, records, books and papers of displayed displa Dı Bo ch The management of the Company is carried out by the Board of Directors imprising of as listed in Annexure, and the Board was duly constituted uring the period under review the following changes that took place in the pard of Directors of the Company are listed in the Annexure, and such langes were carried out in due compliance with the provisions of the companies Act.
+The shareholding pattern of the company as on was as detailed in nnexure 3.
+The company has altered the following provisions of (i) The Memorandum of Association during the period under review and has complied with the provisions of the Companies Act for this purpose. (ii) The Articles of Association during the period under review and has complied with the provisions of the Companies Act for this purpose.
+4. dir The company has entered into transactions with business entities in which rectors of the company were interested as detailed in Annexure securities amounting to Rs. to its directors and / or persons or firms or companies in which directors were interested, and has complied with